Slate: Construction

 The metal hooks are, however, visible and may be unsuitable for historic properties.

 Slate tiles are often used for interior and exterior flooring, stairs, walkways and wall cladding.
 Tiles are installed and set on mortar and grouted along the edges.
 Chemical sealants are often used on tiles to improve durability and appearance, increase stain resistance, reduce efflorescence, and increase or reduce surface smoothness.
 Tiles are often sold gauged, meaning that the back surface is ground for ease of installation.
 Slate flooring can be slippery when used in external locations subject to rain.

 Slate tiles were used in 19th century UK building construction (apart from roofs) and in slate quarrying areas such as Blaenau Ffestiniog and Bethesda, Wales there are still many buildings wholly constructed of slate.
 Slates can also be set into walls to provide a rudimentary damp-proof membrane.
 Small offcuts are used as shims to level floor joists.
 In areas where slate is plentiful it is also used in pieces of various sizes for building walls and hedges, sometimes combined with other kinds of stone.
-In modern homes slate is often used as table coasters.

 Other uses

 Because it is a good electrical insulator and fireproof, it was used to construct early-20th-century electric switchboards and relay controls for large electric motors.
-Due to its thermal stability and chemical inertness, slate has been used for laboratory bench tops and for billiard table tops.
+Because of its thermal stability and chemical inertness, slate has been used for laboratory bench tops and for billiard table tops.

 Slate was used by earlier cultures as whetstone to hone knives, but whetstones are nowadays more typically made of quartz.
 In 18th- and 19th-century schools, slate was extensively used for blackboards and individual writing slates, for which slate or chalk pencils were used.
+In modern homes slate is often used as table coasters.

 In areas where it is available, high-quality slate is used for tombstones and commemorative tablets.
 In some cases slate was used by the ancient Maya civilization to fashion stelae.

-Slate was the traditional material of choice for black Go stones in Japan.
+Slate was the traditional material of choice for black Go stones in Japan, alongside clamshell for white stones.
 It is now considered to be a luxury.